 - The school has a Complaints Procedure available to parents, pupils and members of staff and visitors who wish to report concerns.
-This is available through the School Office and on our website. - All reported concerns will be taken seriously and considered within the relevant and appropriate process.
-Anything that constitutes an allegation against a member of staff or volunteer will be dealt with under the specific Procedures for Managing Allegations against Staff policy.
-Details are available through the School Office.
+This can be found in the staff policy file in the staff room, staff handbook and on the website. - All reported concerns will be taken seriously and considered within the relevant and appropriate process.